Last updated October 22nd, 2019.

 Laos’ rail system is still undeveloped.
-The country’s 3.5 kilometer-long railroad and single train station are mostly used to transport tourists from the Thai border town of Nongkhai.
+Today, the nation’s 3.5 kilometer-long railroad and single train station are mostly used to transport tourists from the Thai border town of Nongkhai.

-However, this is quickly changing with the regional integration the ASEAN Economic Community will bring, along with large economies such as China and Japan seeking to profit from Laos’ huge potential as Southeast Asia’s main railway hub.
+However, that is quickly changing with the ASEAN Economic Community‘s regional integration.
+Large economies such as China and Japan are now seeking to profit from Laos’ huge potential as Southeast Asia’s main railway hub.

-Thai Permanent Secretary for Transport Soithip Trisuddhi sees not just regional, but also global implications.
-“We see this as an investment for the future, connecting us with the world,”
+Thai Permanent Secretary for Transport Soithip Trisuddhi sees not just regional but worldwide implications.
+“This is an investment for the future, connecting us with the world,”.

 “The Chinese will have a rail line to Europe.
 If we build this then we will link with China through Laos.
-We will also connect with the standard gauge line being developed in Malaysia and Singapore.” said Trisuddhi.
+We will connect with the standard gauge line being developed in Malaysia and Singapore as well.” said Trisuddhi.

-ASEAN high speed rail will jumpstart not just Laos, but also the entire region.
-Quality infrastructure, great fundamentals, and many other reasons make Southeast Asia one of the world’s best places to start a business and invest in.
+ASEAN high speed rail will boost not just Laos, but the whole region too.
+Quality infrastructure, strong economic fundamentals, and many other reasons help make Southeast Asia one of the world’s best places to start a business and invest in.